 Tipping

-Tipping is totally optional and is a very welcome and approved way for drivers, guides, cooks etc to encourage their low incomes.
-50 dh per night a person at Berber Sea camp.
+Tipping is totally optional and is a very welcome and approved way for drivers, guides, cooks, etc., to encourage their low incomes.
 In pubs, it is normal to round the bill up or to leave a few coins on your server.
 In restaurants, 10 percent of the invoice is all about perfect.
-Acceptable figures are — 100-150 dh per day for the motorist, 50-100 dh per day per guide on trek (variable in an additional% of the tip for the camel-handler on trek),
+Acceptable figures are — 100-150 dh per day for the motorist, 50-100 dh per day per guide on trek (variable in an additional % of the tip for the camel-handler on the trek).

 Your Driver

-Time-keeping this really is more’fluid” than you could possibly be employed to back home.
+This really is more’fluid” than you could possibly be employed to back home.
 However, what is extremely important to stick to — flight schedules and sunset in town!
 We offer you with the collection and/or passing times each morning.
-Timings are approximate and are for advice after all this is your holiday so nothing Is pre-determined — it doesn’t matter if you would rather spend an additional 20mins more than breakfast!
+Timings are approximate and are open for advice, after all this is your holiday so nothing is pre-determined — it doesn’t matter if you would rather spend an additional 20 mins more for breakfast!

 Marrakech Hamman

-We advise that you encounter a hammam if in Morocco — actually, it is among Our Best 5 Things To Do In Morocco.
-Many people coming to Morocco try out this experience at a personal spa (we could advocate spas for you personally incase your riad does not have you ).
-You need to bring a change of swimwear or underwear alongside you.
-But you may pay a visit to a public bathroom as the regional inhabitants would do once a week (segregated men/women naturally ).
+We advise that you encounter a hammam if in Morocco — actually, it is among our best 5 things to do in Morocco.
+Many people coming to Morocco try out this experience at a personal spa (we could advocate spas for you personally in case your riad does not have you).
+You need to bring swimwear or underwear alongside you.
+But you may pay a visit to a public bathroom as the regional inhabitants would do once a week (segregated for men & women naturally).
 The neighborhood hammam lies adjoined to the neighborhood mosque.

 Shopping

-From the souk in Marrakech — when shopping for Memorabilia, homewares, items of clothes, etc. do hope to have to haggle over the price; this is absolutely normal.
-If you are coming to Morocco with a view to picking up some regional handicrafts please let us know.
+From the souk in Marrakech — when shopping for a memorabilia, homewares, items of clothes, etc. do hope to have to haggle over the price; this is absolutely normal.
+If you are coming to Morocco with a mind to pick up some regional handicrafts, please let us know.
 True, you are likely to get what you are looking for in Marrakech.
-If you don't have any intention of purchasing, don’t act interested.
-However, if you would rather wait till you are on the road, then go directly to the origin.
-For more affordable pricing with no hassle involved, we can take you to some pottery Cooperative at Tamegroute and a carpeting cooperative in Taznakht.
+If you don't have any intentions of purchasing, don’t act interested.
+However, if you would rather wait until you are on the road, go directly to the origin.
+For more affordable pricing with no hassle involved, we can take you to some pottery cooperative at Tamegroute and a carpeting cooperative in Taznakht.
 Family-run cooperatives support their local communities.

-You will also have to see how the goods are made, using centuries-old methods.
+You will also get to see how the goods are made using centuries-old methods.
 We only suggest this as we have purchased products here ourselves.
 Many riads/hotels in Marrakech sell it.
 There are a few rural guest-houses which do so.

 Managing goods & showing any kind of mild interest, when browsing in the souk, is often interpreted from the shop-keeper as a certain purchase.
 You can always walk away during the discussion anytime (this often assists the shop-keeper to come around to your cost!).
 Take a price in mind before you begin the negotiations and attempt to keep to it.